t4nello/McSwarm/README.md

 echo $(htpasswd -nb <username> <password>) | sed -e s/\\$/\\$\\$/g > usersfile docker stack deploy proxy --compose-file management-stack.yml
 ```
-This will create default username and password for the portainer to deploy all other neccesary stacks
+This will create  username and password to login to the portainer

-Login to Portainer and setup the new password ```http:<ip>/Portainer```, then deploy other stacks
+Login to Portainer ```http:<ip>/Portainer``` then deploy other stacks

 ## Environment Variables